 How can this be?
-Doesn’t more effort/study/specialization/practice/trading equal higher returns?
+Doesn’t more effort/practice/trading mean a better outcome for investors?
 No, not necessarily.

-Doing less actually tends to lead to higher returns.
+Studies have shown that just the opposite – doing/trading less – actually tends to lead to higher returns.
 Not for everyone (there will always be outliers, skillful or otherwise), but for most.

 It is one of the unique paradoxes of this business that more “practice,” more “trading,” more “opining” on markets can actually lead to poorer results.
 This is so because we are dealing with an unstable system where “deliberate practice” is nearly impossible.
 What do you practice if the future will look nothing like the past?

 This is so antithetical to our way of thinking that doing nothing is probably the most difficult thing you can do, so difficult that you become “world-class” in doing nothing almost by default.
 Which is why I firmly believe that there is such a thing as an investment professional.
 It’s just not anything close to what we tend to think it is (an overly confident, brash personality making extreme forecasts and firing away trades all day).
 Being an investment professional is more akin to being a 1st grade teacher and a psychologist: educating your clients on the same simple concepts over and over again while helping to control their emotions.
 This is true regardless of where you are in the active-passive spectrum.

 If you are a fiduciary and are going to spend 10,000 hours doing something, shut off the TV and spend your time doing this: